-- 1 Adjusted underlying result An indicator of the sustainable operating result required to enable Council to continue to provide core services and meet its objectives.
-Improvement in financial performance is expected over the period. - Working Capital The proportion of current liabilities represented by current assets.
-Working capital is forecast to decrease in 2015/16 and then to trend back up and remain steady and at an acceptable level in the following years. - 3 Asset renewal This percentage indicates the extent of Council's renewals against its depreciation charge (an indication of the decline in value of its existing capital assets).
-A percentage greater than 100 indicates Council is maintaining its existing assets, while a percentage less than 100 means its assets are deteriorating faster than they are being renewed and future capital expenditure will be required to renew assets. - 4 Rates concentration Reflects extent of reliance on rate revenues to fund all of Council's on-going services.
+4 Asset renewal - This percentage indicates the extent of Council's renewals against its depreciation charge (an indication of the decline in value of its existing capital assets).
+A percentage greater than 100 indicates Council is maintaining its existing assets, while a percentage less than 100 means its assets are deteriorating faster than they are being renewed and future capital expenditure will be required to renew assets.

+5 Rates concentration - Reflects extent of reliance on rate revenues to fund all of Council's on-going services.
 Trend indicates Council will become more reliant on rate revenue compared to all other revenue sources.